White’s Knights: Jack Holmes and His Friend as American Fairy Tale

 “I'd rather come back with a few transcendent memories than an album of snapshots.” ― Edmund White, Jack Holmes and His Friend

-Like so many a protagonist of heroic fantasy, Edmund White’s Jack Holmes is endowed with a gift to face the trials of a perilous journey: in Jack’s case, it's an enormous penis.
+Like so many a protagonist of heroic fantasy, Edmund White’s Jack Holmes is endowed with a gift to face the trials of his perilous journey: in Jack’s case, an enormous penis.

-This magical endowment, like a talisman, charms and awes those whom Jacks encounters—individuals who covet, flee or resent its power, providing more insight into themselves than into a protagonist who in some more childish fantasy might remain a cipher, undefined, for projections of readerly subjectivity.
+This endowment, like a magical talisman, charms and awes those whom Jack encounters—individuals who covet, flee or resent its power, providing more insight into themselves than into a protagonist whose persona, in a more childish fantasy, might remain undefined for our vicarious experience.
 But the demands of survival in New York chastise an unformed character.
-As in any good adventure tale, this hero must confront situations in which his magic falters: “The guy didn’t seem unduly impressed by Jack’s huge penis, and Jack felt relieved but also slightly confused, like a movie star who finally finds a Caribbean island where no one recognizes him.”
+As in any good adventure tale, this hero must confront situations where his magic falters: “The guy didn’t seem unduly impressed by Jack’s huge penis, and Jack felt relieved but also slightly confused, like a movie star who finally finds a Caribbean island where no one recognizes him.”

 There are two cultural realities, the sexual and the racial, one explicit, one implicit, Edmund White evokes in Jack Holmes, a fable of bracing authenticity and delicious wit—one of his most breezily readable, yet most psychologically resonant works.
 Many readers, myself included, regard White’s oeuvre as a national treasure.
 But here I confess.
 Overextended and exhausted, numbed by news media’s ubiquitous overtures and the steady noise of internet discourse, looking for a good read, I was first drawn in by Bloomsbury’s cover design: a pair of reclined male legs, crossed over a black and white cityscape background.
 While their air of sophisticated relaxation seemed to conjure strains of Gershwin to drift across these skyscrapers in grayscale, their indeterminate masculinity seemed evocative of a delicious tension between gay and straight sensuality (I had recently been re-savoring the angst of Guy Willard’s coming-out story Mirrors of Narcissus).
 As it turned out, given the book’s thematic arc, there was considerable irony in the allure of such surface attributes.

 Here that craving involves what White in City Boy referred to as “race and sex, the two great American obsessions.”
-Sexual reality vies with sexual fantasy in the novel’s narrative spotlight, but that light limns a surrounding darkness where corresponding racial fantasies and realities grapple, and as we will see, this shadow narrative is not so indistinct as it may seem.
+Sexual reality vies with sexual fantasy in the novel’s narrative spotlight, but that light limns a surrounding darkness where corresponding racial fantasies and realities grapple, and this shadow narrative is not so indistinct as it may seem.

-It’s the early Sixties as Jack Holmes emerges self-invented from his mysteriously eccentric Detroit origins into a bildungsroman shaped by his desire to please both men and women, accommodating himself to perceived immediate needs.
+It’s the early Sixties as Jack Holmes emerges self-invented from his mysteriously eccentric Detroit origins into a bildungsroman shaped by his desire to please both men and women, accommodating himself to the needs he perceives.
 Meanwhile the nation awakens, chafing within a corset of decorum and archetype.
 Around this time (1961) Plath, in an artistic breakthrough, composes “In Plaster,” describing a hairy yellow body yearning to break out of its cast:

 I shall never get out of this!
 There are two of me now: